MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/join-datasets.md

 You can use this template to create and analyze joined datasets as follows.

-1. **[Upload the mapping file](#upload-the-mapping-file) and share it with template users.** - The mapping file owner uploads it into the template and then can select who to share the mapping file with that need to use it to create joined datasets.
-The users you share it with can only use it for joins in the template and cannot access or download it.
+1. **[Upload the mapping file](#upload-the-mapping-file) and share it with template users.** - The mapping file owner uploads it into the template and then can share the mapping file with those who need it to create joined datasets.
+The users you share it with can only use it for joins in the template and cannot access or download the mapping file directly.

-2. **[Add a query file](#add-a-query-file)** - The owner of the third-party data who has access to Workplace Analytics queries as an analyst needs to select the related query (.csv) data that now includes the key identifier data, which was in the most recent HR data upload into Workplace Analytics.
+2. **[Add a query file](#add-a-query-file)** - The owner of the third-party data who has access to Workplace Analytics queries needs to select and update relevant query results in .csv format, ensuring the output contains the key identifier column from the most recent HR data upload into Workplace Analytics, which is used for joins.

-3. **[Create a new join](#create-a-new-join)** - While adding a join, you select the third-party data with the same employee identifiers that match up to the key identifiers in the mapping file.
+3. **[Create a new join](#create-a-new-join)** - While adding a join, you select a third-party data file in .csv format with the same employee identifiers that match up to the employee identifiers in the mapping file.

-4. **[Create new analysis](#create-and-view-analysis) and other options** - After the join dataset is successfully created, you can:
+4. **[Create new analysis](#create-and-view-analysis)** - After a join dataset is successfully created, you can:

    * Use it to create new analysis within the template.
-   * Download it as a .csv file (only an option for data owners).
+   * Download it as a .csv file (only an option for mapping file owners).
    * Share with other users who can use it to create new analysis.

 ## Upload the mapping file

+>[!Note]
+>Only users who are assigned the **Can upload mapping file** permission for joined datasets in Admin settings can see the **Upload Mapping File** option.

 1. In Workplace Analytics Azure Templates, select **Join Datasets** > **Mapping Data**.
 2. Select **Add New Mapping File** at top right of the table.